Fukushima Nuclear Accident Update Log

 Changes to Fukushima Daiichi Nuclear Power Plant Status

 The IAEA receives information from a variety of official Japanese sources through the Japanese national competent authority, the Nuclear and Industrial Safety Agency (NISA).
-Additional detail is provided in the IEC status summary with information received by 07:00 UTC on 20 April 2011.

 Management of On-Site Contaminated Water